7 Best Mirrorless Cameras To Consider Buying For Independent Filmmaking

 Sony Alpha a7S III

-A revised 12.1MP Exmor R BSI CMOS sensor and updated BIONZ XR image processor, as well as UHD 4K 120p video recording and internal 10-bit 4:2:2 sampling, provide faster performance, improved noise reduction, and a broader dynamic range.
+A revamped 12.1MP Exmor R BSI CMOS sensor and enhanced BIONZ XR image processor, as well as UHD 4K 120p video recording and internal 10-bit 4:2:2 sampling, provide faster performance, improved noise reduction, and a broader dynamic range.

-Video is the primary application of the a7S III, and improvements to the sensor and processor enable faster readout speeds and greatly reduced rolling shutter, along with high-bitrate internal recording, 16-bit raw output via the full-size HDMI port, and flexible control over motion with variable frame rate selection.
+The a7S III’s main application is video, and improvements to the sensor and processor allow for faster readout speeds and reduced rolling shutter, as well as high-bitrate internal recording, 16-bit raw output via the full-size HDMI port, and flexible motion control with variable frame rate selection.

-The a7S III also does away with recording time limits and incorporates HLG for direct HDR production as well as S-Log2/S-Log3 gamma profiles for advanced HDR production with editing.
+In addition, the a7S III eliminates recording time constraints and has HLG for direct HDR production as well as S-Log2/S-Log3 gamma profiles for advanced HDR production with editing.

-Customer review: “After many years in the RED ecosystem I am now in the mirrorless world with the Sony Alpha a7s III.
+Customer feedback: “After many years in the RED ecosystem, I’m now working with the Sony Alpha a7s III in the mirrorless realm.

 Blackmagic Pocket Cinema Camera 6K

 With the Super 35 sensor Pocket Cinema Camera 6K, Blackmagic Design raises the bar in tiny cine-style capture.
-Not only can the BMPCC 6K record up to 50 fps 6144 x 3456 video, but a huge benefit to lens buffs everywhere, this mirrorless camera features an active Canon EF mount, allowing users to take advantage of the massive array of EF/EF-S–mount lenses available.
+Not only can the BMPCC 6K capture video at up to 50 frames per second at 6144 x 3456 resolution, but it also has an active Canon EF mount, allowing users to make use of the vast selection of EF/EF-S–mount lenses available.

 Panasonic Lumix DC-S5

 The Panasonic Lumix DC-S5 is a well-rounded, lightweight, and elegant camera that combines capable video and photo capabilities with a portable body design.

-The S5 maintains a quick and accurate 225-area DFD autofocus system with refined subject tracking, as well as 5-axis sensor-shift image stabilization to eliminate the impression of camera wobble, whether dealing with photo or video.
+The S5 maintains a rapid and accurate 225-area DFD autofocus technology with enhanced subject tracking, as well as 5-axis sensor-shift image stabilization to eliminate the impression of camera wobble, whether dealing with photo or video.

 Customer review: “With all the great cameras released in 2020, I stuck with Panasonic for these reasons.